Skip to main content

 Twitter

-I am a developmental psychologist specializing in the application of novel methodologies to understand early developmental trajectories in children with and at risk for neurodevelopmental disorders, with a specific focus on sex differences in symptom presentation and underlying mechanisms.
-My research focuses on the application of translational research methods to understand observed phenotypic and trajectory differences between males and females with ASD (funded by a KL2 Career Development Award, UNC’s CTSA and Autism Science Foundation).
+I am a developmental psychologist specializing in the application of novel methodologies and approaches to characterize developmental trajectories in individuals with a diagnosis of autism across the lifespan, with a specific focus on sex differences in symptom presentation and underlying mechanisms.
+I have published extensively in this area, including on the research priorities of autistic women (Putnam et al., 2023) and improving the identification and supports for autistic females (Lai et al., 2023).
+My current research, funded through NIMH, NICHD and private foundations, focuses on the application of innovative translational research methods to understand observed phenotypic and trajectory differences between males and females with autism.

 Education